PhoneSettPaing/IBM-Data-Engineering/Data_Engineering_Capstone_Project/Data_Engineering_Capstone_Project.md

 * In Module 3, you will design the schema for a data warehouse based on the schema of the OLTP and NoSQL databases.
 You’ll then create the schema and load the data into fact and dimension tables, automate the daily incremental data insertion into the data warehouse, and create Cubes and Rollups to make the reporting easier.
 * In Module 4, you will create a Cognos data source that points to a data warehouse table, create a bar chart of Quarterly sales of cell phones, create a pie chart of sales of electronic goods by category, and create a line chart of total sales per month for the year 2020.
 * In Module 5, you will extract data from OLTP, NoSQL, and MongoDB databases into CSV format.
 You will then transform the OLTP data to suit the data warehouse schema and then load the transformed data into the data warehouse.
 Finally, you will verify that the data is loaded properly.
-* In the sixth and final module, you will use your skills in Big Data Analytics to create a Spark connection to the data warehouse, and then deploy a machine learning model on SparkML for making sales projections.
+* In the 6 and final Module, you will use your skills in Big Data Analytics to create a Spark connection to the data warehouse, and then deploy a machine learning model on SparkML for making sales projections.

+## Data Platform Architecture